Alert Bay, cemetery and totem pole

 286 results with digital objects Show results with digital objects

-Alert Bay, cemetery and totem pole
+Alert Bay, memorial pole (?)

 Image of an unidentified totem pole featuring two creatures - a winged animal on top and what appears to be a human figure with raised arms on the bottom.
 Gravestones are visible in the foreground.